Limbo-NKU/Data-Structure-Lesson/README.md

 Key Point:
 Every node in the list should be performed as below:
 Every node should arranged either by increasing powers or decreasing powers.
-The polynomial which restores the result should uses the original polynomial's place,not a new one.
+The polynomial which storages the result should uses the original polynomial's place,not a new one.
 To be continue...